EarlAllenUy/itcc14-api-project-video-game-bulletin/README.md

 ### 📝 Problem Statement

-> Game enthusiasts often struggle to keep track of new and upcoming video game releases because information is scattered across numerous websites, social media, and news outlets.
+Game enthusiasts often struggle to keep track of new and upcoming video game releases because information is scattered across numerous websites, social media, and news outlets.
 This fragmentation makes it difficult to find accurate, consolidated, and timely information.
-The **Video Game Bulletin (VGB)** addresses this by creating a centralized, streamlined, and reliable hub for all video game and console release information.
+The Video Game Bulletin (VGB) addresses this by creating a centralized, streamlined, and reliable hub for all video game and console release information.

 ### 🌟 Project Goals

 The primary goal is to develop a user-friendly, web-based platform that serves as a centralized hub for upcoming and newly released video game and console announcements.

 The system aims to:
-* Deliver concise and timely game release information to users.
+- Deliver concise and timely game release information to users.
-* Provide a functional release calendar and real-time database updates for accuracy.
+- Provide a functional release calendar and real-time database updates for accuracy.
-* Allow users to filter games by genre and search for releases.
+- Allow users to filter games by genre and search for releases.
-* Support user interactive features like account creation, favoriting games, and commenting on releases.
+- Support user interactive features like account creation, favoriting games, and commenting on releases.

+---

-### 🛠️ Technology Stack
+## 🛠️ Technology Stack

-* **Backend**: Node.js with Express.js
+- **Backend:** Node.js with Express.js
-* **Database**: Firebase Firestore
+- **Database:** Firebase Firestore
-* **Authentication**: JWT (JSON Web Tokens) with bcrypt
+- **Authentication:** JWT (JSON Web Tokens) with bcrypt
-* **API Architecture**: RESTful API
+- **API Architecture:** RESTful API
-* **Frontend**: Vanilla HTML5, CSS3, JavaScript (ES6+)
+- **Frontend:** Vanilla HTML5, CSS3, JavaScript (ES6+)
-* **Version Control**: Git & GitHub
+- **Version Control:** Git & GitHub

+---

-### 💾 Data Models
+## 💾 Data Models

 The core data models are designed to support the centralized nature and interactive features of the VGB API.

-#### **Game Model**
+### Game Model
 Stores all release information.

 ```json
 {
   "game_id": "string (Primary Key)",